 The main symptoms are:

-swelling - of your feet, ankles, stomach and lower back areas
+Swollen feet, ankles, stomach and around the lower back area.
+Feeling unusually

-There are lots of reasons why you might be diagnosed with heart failure.
+There are lots of reasons why you may develop heart failure.
 It can be sudden or it can happen slowly over months or even years.

 The most common causes are: